-- Equities, Property and Infrastructure ownership interests (held indirectly through an underlying investment fund) in companies (being, in the case of property investments, companies which hold real property and, in the case of infrastructure investments, companies which hold such assets as roads, ports, water and airports). - Fixed Interest and Cash investments from which the returns derive primarily from interest accrued or received during the investment period. - Alternative Assets investments (such as options, warrants, futures, commodities, currency forwards and over-the-counter derivative instruments such as swaps) that do not fall into any of the above categories.
+- Equities, Property and Infrastructure ownership interests in companies (being, in the case of property investments, companies which hold real property and, in the case of infrastructure investments, companies which hold such assets as roads, ports, water and airports). - Fixed Interest and Cash investments from which the returns derive primarily from interest accrued or received during the investment period. - Alternative Income Assets investments (such as options, warrants, futures, commodities, currency forwards and over-the-counter derivative instruments such as swaps) that do not fall into any of the above categories.